-A.J.
+A.I.
 Herr, E.A.
 Bilodeau, A. Potluri

 Objectives The Food and Drug Administration (FDA) has published guidelines for patient selection for prescribing dental radiographs.
 The objective of this study was to assess whether the dental faculty and students were aware of the FDA guidelines, their adherence to these guidelines, and their understanding of the principles of evidence-based dentistry (EBD).
-We hypothesized the faculty, as well as the students, would be aware of the guidelines and be aware of the term EBD.
+We hypothesized the faculty.